matheuscscp/nanotrip/index.md

 ![Eatles](https://raw.githubusercontent.com/matheuscscp/nanotrip/gh-pages/images/icon.png)

 ### nanotrip
 nanotrip is a game created for a college class, Introduction to Game Development.
-In this game you must help Eatles, the alien, to recover his spaceship!
+In this game you must help Eatles, the alien, to reclaim his spaceship!

-nanotrip is a physics game about field forces and electromagnetism, where you must change the electrical charge of a moving particle that can eat things to raise its mass and pick up point items, the Eatles' psychic avatar.
+nanotrip is a physics game about field forces and electromagnetism, where you must change the electrical charge of a moving particle, the Eatles' psychic avatar.
+The avatar is capable of eating things to raise its mass and pick up point items to score better.

 nanotrip comes with a level editor!
 Create new levels and share with your friends!